justinrummel/jr.com-mm/_posts/2015-03-31-macdmv-regex-101-presentation-part-1.md

 Most of the tools that I have reviewed are focusing on programming languages such as perl, python, ruby, javascript, php, Objective C, etc.  As you start learning new tools to assist in managing your Apple environment (munki, autopkg, puppet, Casper Suite, etc) regex can definitely assist as these tools use programming languages to achieve their goals.

 ### Beginning of words
-Lets play around with some examples.
+Let's play around with some examples.
 I'm taking my two source texts (singe line and multi lined) of "The Crazy Ones" and try to find "stuff" and review the results.
 In the below pictures you will first see an attempt to find the word "```the```" anywhere within my test sources, then use "```^the```" to only find those letters at the beginning.

-In order to try help illustrate I've created a text table to show which text items I'm trying to search and the words that were matched.
+To help illustrate, I've created a text table to show which text items I'm trying to search and the words that were matched.
 Below the text table are screenshots of the results because in this case pictures are far better explaining the results than text.

 | Test Options           | Apple single line | Apple multi Line    |
 |:-----------------------|:-----------------:|--------------------:|